hal9000cc/live_trading_indicators/README.md

 ```
 pip install ccxt
 ```
 Then you can use all available ccxt exchanges by specifying them through a dot.
 To download, for example, from binance via ccxt, you need to specify ccxt.binance.
-To download from okx, we use ccxt.okx, Bybit - ccxt.bybit.
+To download from okx, we use ccxt.okx, Bybit - ccxt.bybit, etc.
 ##### Example
 ```python
 indicators = lti.Indicators('ccxt.okx')